Greg de la Cruz works in the tech industry and is the author of two published titles on Amazon.

 I observed during the pandemic that, because work had to be taken home for almost all teams, there was just too much time to spend at home while inside working hours.
 And what happened was that during idle time, some leaders would assign their team members online courses to take so as not to “waste company time.”

-I’m sure this happened in other organizations, too, and assigning seminars or trainings to employees continues to happen whether the worker is assigned onsite or working remotely.
+I’m sure this happened in other organizations, too, and assigning seminars or training to employees continues to happen whether the worker is assigned onsite or working remotely.
 Why not, instead of using up company time doing the courses, let the worker do the training and upskilling “off work”?

 Of course, if it’s a course that has to do specifically with one’s job, it would be bad practice to let someone do it on unpaid time.
 But if it’s something that ultimately benefits the worker, then maybe having an extra day off would encourage the worker to establish a habit of “learn-something-new-Fridays” or something like that.